javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 }
 ```

-Object with the same "functionatity" may be made with `class` keyword function:
+Object with the same "functionality" may be made with `class` keyword function:

 ```js
 class User {